 How do I incorporate Glycolic Acid into my skincare routine?

-When adding any new ingredient into your skincare routine, it’s important to first test the ingredient on your skin in small amounts to make sure it doesn’t irritate your skin, especially if it’s sensitive.
+When adding any new ingredient into your skincare routine, it’s important to first test the ingredient on your skin in small amounts.
+This will help ensure it doesn’t irritate your skin, especially if it’s sensitive.

 A good way to gradually incorporate the product into your skincare routine is by using a cleanser with glycolic acid, such as Jan Marini’s Bioglycolic Face Cleanser or Glytone’s Mild Gel Cleanser.
 You can also incorporate glycolic acid into your routine with a cream or moisturizer, like Glytone’s Rejuvenating Cream 10, 15, 20.